raspberrychris/cryptotravellers/content/blog/blockchain-domains-the-future-of-web-domain-ownership.md

 ## Can I build a website with a decentralised domain?

-Yes.
-Using a blockchain domain means that you can create decentralised websites.
+**Yes**.
+Using a blockchain domain means that you can create decentralised websites, and many already exist.
 You can point your blockchain domain name to a website on a peer-to-peer hosting platform like IPFS, for example.
 It’s also possible to connect domains to social media accounts to verify identity and set up things like email and chat protocols associated with your domain.

+## What is a .crypto domain?

+The .crypto domain is minted as a nonfungible token (NFT) on the ethereum blockchain, the pricing starts at around $40 but can sell for as much as $100,000.

-## How do I view a decentralised name?
+## How do I view a decentralised domain name?

-Opera have recently announced that you can "surf the decentralised web" on Opera.
+Opera have [recently announced ](https://cointelegraph.com/news/web-browser-opera-integrates-crypto-domain-names-for-users-on-any-device)that you can "surf the decentralised web" on Opera, and they now offer full integration of .crypto names available to be viewed on any platform.
 Once you have downloaded Opera you can visit [helloweb3.crypto](helloweb3.crypto) and the capability to surf decentralised domains is now built into the Opera browser - Amazing.

 ![hello-web3-decentralised-nft-domains](/uploads/opera-unstopabble-screenshot-domains-nft.png)